nopnop2002/esp-idf-sx127x/ping-pong/README.md

 In the secondary, the characters are converted and sent back.

 - ESP32 is Primary
-When using Arduino, use Ra01S-Pong.
+When using Arduino environment as a Secondary, use LoRaPong in ArduinoCode.
 ```
 +-----------+           +-----------+            +-----------+           +-----------+
 |           |           |           |            |           |           |           |